kigtembu/PersonalWebsite/content/about.md

 slug = "about"
 +++

-I am a data scientist with 6+ years experience.
+I am a data scientist with 6+ years experience .

 It makes use of a variety of open source projects including: